Evolveum/connector-ekoop/README.md

-# connector-ekoop
+# ConnId connector for E-Koop

-Polygon/ConnId connector for E-Koop
+This connector is no longer maintained.